andreimoldovan23/ToyInterpreter/README.md

 -OpenFileStmt(Exp) - opens a file represented by Exp, updates the file descriptor table\
 -CloseFileStmt(Exp) - closes a file represented by Exp, updates the file descriptor table\
 -ReadFileStmt(Exp file, Exp var) - reads from the file represented by file and updates the value of var in the symbol table\
+-NewStmt(String varName, Exp exp) - allocates memory on the heap for the variable varName which is a reference to the value corresponding to exp, updates the heap\
+-WriteHeapStmt(String varName, Exp exp) - modifies the value found at the memory address of varName, updates the heap\
+-WhileStmt(Exp condition, Stmt statement) - a basic while statement, updates the execution stack\
 -supported operations: printing the statement, executing the statement and updating the ADTs associated with the program

 # Program state: PrgState
 -represents a program with an execution stack, a symbol table, an output stream and a file descriptor table\
--supported operations: getters for the ADTs, printing the program, reseting the program to the initial state, transforming a list of Statements into a single CompStmt
+-supported operations: getters for the ADTs, printing the program, closing possible existing input streams and cleaning the memory associated with the adts and their contents

 # Repository: IRepo(T)
 -generic interface\